Funding Resources for Watershed Protection and Restoration

 Handbook on Coordinating Funding for Water and Wastewater Infrastructure (2003) (PDF): Because there are numerous ways to coordinate funding for drinking water and wastewater infrastructure, EPA surveyed six states – Arizona, California, Montana, New York, Pennsylvania, and Washington – to identify the keys to the success of their coordinated funding approaches.
 This handbook presents the lessons learned by these six states so that other states may understand the benefits and challenges of coordinating funding efforts.

 Clean Water Revolving Fund Activity Update: Ohio's Restoration Sponsor Program Integrates Point Source and Nonpoint Source Projects (PDF): This article provides a case study of how Ohio EPA has worked to fund both point and nonpoint source projects through a Water Resource Restoration Sponsor Program (WRRSP).
 The article reinforces the idea that wastewater treatment plant improvements and water resource restoration projects are complementary efforts.

 - helping organizations focus on the most pressing Chesapeake Bay and watershed problems, and

 - providing networking opportunities to foster collaboration on shared interests and activities.

-Environmental Finance Center at University of North Carolina Exit works to enhance the ability of governments and other organizations to provide environmental programs and services in fair, effective and financially sustainable ways.
+Environmental Finance Center at University of North Carolina works to enhance the ability of governments and other organizations to provide environmental programs and services in fair, effective and financially sustainable ways.
 They developed a Rates Analysis Model an easy-to-use, simplified cash flow model.
 It allows utilities or local governments to input current water consumption rates, number of accounts, growth rate, average consumption, and expenses in order to compute net profit/losses for multiple years.